-This study refers to technological developments that affect MSMEs in the Malang Regency (Kanedi et al., 2022).
-These could include the adoption of digital technologies such as e-commerce platforms, business applications, management systems, or more efficient production technologies.
-These technological advances can significantly impact the operations and business performance of MSMEs, both directly and through increased efficiency, productivity, and market access.
+In this study refers to technological developments that affect MSMEs in Malang Regency (Kanedi et al., 2022).
+This could include the adoption of digital technologies such as e-commerce platforms, business applications, management systems, or more efficient production technologies.
+These technological advances can have a significant impact on the operations and business performance of MSMEs, both directly and through increased efficiency, productivity, and market access.
+Digital Marketing Literacy

-Digital Marketing Literacy his study refers to MSMEs' understanding, skills, and abilities in using and utilizing digital marketing strategies(Low et al., 2020; Saura, 2021; Vieira et al., 2019).
+In this study refers to the understanding, skills, and abilities of MSMEs in using and utilizing digital marketing strategies(Low et al., 2020; Saura, 2021; Vieira et al., 2019).
 Digital marketing literacy includes an understanding of various digital platforms (such as social media, search engines, and websites), digital data analysis, search engine optimization (SEO), content marketing, and the use of other digital tools and techniques to increase the visibility and attractiveness of an online business (Apidana, 2021).
 As a moderation variable, digital marketing literacy can affect the relationship between innovation development strategies, technological advancements, and MSME business success by regulating or moderating the effects of technological strategies and advances on business results.
 Business Success

-This study refers to the achievement of MSMEs in Malang Regency in terms of sales growth, profitability, market expansion, and business sustainability.
+In this study refers to the level of achievement of MSMEs in Malang Regency in terms of sales growth, profitability, market expansion, and business sustainability.
 The success of MSME businesses can also be measured through indicators such as the number of new customers, customer retention, increased operational efficiency, and product or service innovation(Elali, 2021; Kozielski, 2019; Liu et al., 2021; Penttinen & Frösén, 2022)